This post may contain affiliate links. Please read my full disclosure policy here.

 If you have a baby: Consider using your super-absorbent nighttime diapers during the day so baby won’t need changed quite as much (make sure you put on butt paste first to prevent diaper rash.)
 Consider feeding purchased baby food (or foods that can be chewed easily without cooking them first if you’re doing Baby Led Weaning).

 If you’re reading this and you’re not sick yet, plan ahead!
+Consider the things below a gift for your future self.

 - Check your medicine chest and stock it with anything you might need.
 Do you have pain relievers, cold medicine, stomach meds and tissues?